 - Often a simplified process is followed by most business, consisting of pre-processing, data-mining, and result-set validation.

 You might have noticed that certain steps such as data-cleaning and preparation of the data are similar in both the topics.
 Handling data always involves some universal “best practices” which need to be followed no matter what you are doing with the data.
 Data has become the input for most business-processes, where the output results in intelligent information.
 However, gathering the data is a herculean effort in itself.
 That is the reason why PromptCloud exists.
-Our team provides DaaS solutions that can fit companies ranging from small family businesses and startups to the frontrunners of the Fortune 500.
+Our data scraping team provides DaaS solutions that can fit companies ranging from small family businesses and startups to the frontrunners of the Fortune 500.